langevin-usgs/whs2024/SOFTWARE.md

 ## Part 3.
 Create the whs2024 Environment

 1. Start the miniforge prompt from the Windows start menu.
 This will bring up a Windows terminal.
-2. At the terminal prompt enter the following command, where `<path to file>` is the location of the environment.yml file that you created in Part 2.
+2. At the terminal prompt enter the following command, where `<path to file>` is the location of the `environment.yml` file that you created in Part 2.
 You will need to be connected to the internet for this to work properly.
+The installation process may take a couple of minutes.
 ```
 mamba env create --file <path to file>/environment.yml
 ```